LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ## Iterating over HDF5 files

-This tutorial notebook covers the use of the {py:meth}`qp.iterator() <qp.factory.Factory.iterator>` function to read in `Ensembles` from a file, as well as how to iteratively write `Ensembles` to HDF5 files in series and in parallel: <project:../../nb/iterator_demo.md> (download {download}`here <../../nb/iterator_demo.ipynb>`).
+This tutorial notebook covers the use of the {py:meth}`qp.iterator() <qp.factory.Factory.iterator>` function to read in Ensembles from a file, as well as how to iteratively write Ensembles to HDF5 files in series and in parallel: <project:../../nb/iterator_demo.md> (download {download}`here <../../nb/iterator_demo.ipynb>`).

 ### Parallelizing iteration via MPI

 The {py:meth}`qp.iterator() <qp.factory.Factory.iterator>` function can also be used in parallel, allowing for each process to iterate through some of the distributions.
-Let's test this out on a sample file of `Ensembles`.
+Let's test this out on a sample file of Ensembles.
 First we need to know how many distributions are in the file:

 ```{doctest}